ethereum/consensus-specs/sync/optimistic.md

 message as a `SYNCING`, `VALID` or `INVALID` response.
 A consensus engine MAY queue such a message for later processing.

+### Assumptions about Execution Engine Behaviour

+This specification assumes execution engines will only return `SYNCING` when there is insufficient information available to make a `VALID` or `INVALID` determination on the given `ExecutionPayload` (e.g., the parent payload is unknown).
+Specifically, `SYNCING` responses should be fork-specific; the search for a block on one chain MUST NOT trigger a `SYNCING` response for another chain.

 ## Merge Transition

 To protect against attacks during the transition from empty `ExecutionPayload`